Geotechnical investigation: In situ tests

+In addition to the traditional in‑situ tests such as the standard penetration test and cone penetration test, non‑destructive field evaluation methods have been developed to assess dynamic soil behavior under loading conditions relevant to infrastructure performance.

+Lightweight deflectometer (LWD) testing, for example, enables rapid stiffness and deformation assessment of near‑surface materials without disturbing the soil structure.
+Studies have shown that LWD measurements can correlate with resilient modulus values obtained from cyclic testing, providing useful in situ estimates of soil stiffness for design and evaluation purposes.

+Repeated LWD measurements have further been used to model permanent deformation behavior of geomaterials under cyclic loads, improving the prediction of soil responses under repeated traffic or load applications and linking field test data with mechanistic design parameters.

 A flat plate dilatometer test (DMT) is a flat plate probe often advanced using CPT rigs, but can also be advanced from conventional drill rigs.
 A diaphragm on the plate applies a lateral force to the soil materials and measures the strain induced for various levels of applied stress at the desired depth interval.

 In-situ gas tests can be carried out in the boreholes on completion and in probe holes made in the sides of the trial pits as part of the site investigation.
 Testing is normally with a portable meter, which measures the methane content as its percentage volume in air.
 The corresponding oxygen and carbon dioxide concentrations are also measured.
 A more accurate method used to monitor over the longer term, consists of gas monitoring standpipes should be installed in boreholes.
 These typically comprise slotted uPVC pipework surrounded by single sized gravel.
 The top 0.5 m to 1.0 m of pipework is usually not slotted and is surrounded by bentonite pellets to seal the borehole.
 Valves are fitted and the installations protected by lockable stopcock covers normally fitted flush with the ground.
 Monitoring is again with a portable meter and is usually done on a fortnightly or monthly basis.